Triandos Luke

-Triandos Luke (born December 24, 1981) is an American former professional football wide receiver.
+Triandos Luke (born December 24, 1981) is an American former professional football player who was a wide receiver for the Denver Broncos of the National Football League (NFL) in 2004.
 He was selected in the sixth round of the 2004 NFL draft with the 171st overall pick.
-He played in the 2004 season for the Denver Broncos in the National Football League (NFL).
-He played college football for the University of Alabama Crimson Tide.
+He played college football for the Alabama Crimson Tide.

 College career

 Luke attended the University of Alabama and was a Marketing Major and a standout in football.

 In football, he was a two-year starter and finished his college career with 90 receptions for 1,072 yards(11.91 yards per reception avg.) and nine touchdowns, and 13 kickoff returns for 256 yards(19.69 yards per kickoff return avg.).
 Luke also was the fastest player recorded in the 2004 NFL draft combine, running a blazing 4.30 seconds in the 40 yard dash.